craftingcity/The-Known-World/README.md

 ##### Orc (a.)
 Orcs have been the slave-race of the multiverse for as long as they have existed, the Titans created them for this purpose.
 Orcs on Alaturmen are young, descendants of those survivors of [[The Assault of the Giant Decenters]].

 **Age.** You are considered fully mature at fourteen and live to be about seventy.
-Orcs reproduce ritually, with  imparting Woven life into the severed flesh of any number of Orc.
+Orcs reproduce ritually, with a mage imparting Woven life into the severed flesh of any number of Orc.
 **Size.** Mechanically, your size is Medium.
 You stand at about six and a half feet tall.
 You weigh about 240 pounds.
 **Speed.**
 **Unrelenting Endurance.** When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.
 You can’t use this feature again until you finish a long rest.
 **Powerful Build.** You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

 ##### Tabaxi (s.)
+**Age.** You are considered fully mature at about twenty-two and live to about ninety.
+Tabaxi mothers typically birth litters of about three children.
+**Size.** Mechanically, your size is Medium.
+You stand at about four and a half feet tall.
+**Speed.**
+**Darkvision.**
+**Feline Dexterity.**
+**Natural Claws.**

 ##### Goliath (s.)
 **Age.**
 **Size.**